-Doing Business 2018 presents the data for the labor market regulation indicators in an annex.
+Doing Business 2019 presents the data for the labor market regulation indicators in the Doing Business website.
 The report does not present rankings of economies on these indicators or include this indicator set in the aggregate distance to frontier score or ranking on the ease of doing business.
 The data on labor market regulation are based on a detailed questionnaire on employment regulations that is completed by local lawyers and public officials.
 Employment laws and regulations as well as secondary sources are reviewed to ensure accuracy.

 To make the data comparable across economies, several assumptions about the worker and the business are used.

 - Is a cashier in a supermarket or grocery store, age 19, with one year of work experience.
 (1)

 - Is not a member of the labor union, unless membership is mandatory.